MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-64-Miscellaneous-Rules-Relating-Common-Carriers/subpart-F-Telecommunications-Relay-Services-Related-Customer-Premises-Equipment-Persons-Disabilities/section-64.601.md

 (ii) Does not include any service that is an interconnected VoIP service.

-(24) *Numbering partner.* Any entity with which an Internet-based TRS provider has entered into a commercial arrangement to obtain North American Numbering Plan telephone numbers.
+(26) *Numbering partner.* Any entity with which an Internet-based TRS provider has entered into a commercial arrangement to obtain North American Numbering Plan telephone numbers.

-(25) *Original default provider.* An iTRS provider that is the iTRS user's default provider immediately before that iTRS user's default provider is changed.
+(27) *Original default provider.* An iTRS provider that is the iTRS user's default provider immediately before that iTRS user's default provider is changed.

-(26) *Point-to-point video call.* A call placed via a point-to-point video service.
+(28) *Point-to-point video call.* A call placed via a point-to-point video service.

-(27) *Point-to-point video service.* A service that enables a user to place and receive non-relay video calls without the assistance of a CA.
+(29) *Point-to-point video service.* A service that enables a user to place and receive non-relay video calls without the assistance of a CA.

+(30) *Public videophone.* A videophone maintained by a business, organization, government agency, or other entity, and made available for use by the public in a public space, such as a public area of a business, school, hospital, library, airport, or government building.

+(31) *Qualified direct video entity.* An individual or entity that is approved by the Commission for access to the TRS Numbering Directory that is engaged in direct video customer support and that is the end-user customer that has been assigned a telephone number used for direct video customer support calls or is the designee of such entity.

-(28) *Qualified interpreter.* An interpreter who is able to interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary.
+(32) *Qualified interpreter.* An interpreter who is able to interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary.

-(29) *Real-Time Text (RTT).* The term *real-time text* shall have the meaning set forth in § 67.1 of this chapter.
+(33) *Real-Time Text (RTT).* The term *real-time text* shall have the meaning set forth in § 67.1 of this chapter.

-(30) *Registered internet-based TRS user.* An individual who has registered with a VRS, IP Relay, or IP CTS provider as described in § 64.611.
+(34) *Registered internet-based TRS user.* An individual who has registered with a VRS, IP Relay, or IP CTS provider as described in § 64.611.

-(31) *Registered Location.* The most recent information obtained by a VRS, IP Relay, or IP CTS provider that identifies the physical location of an end user.
+(35) *Registered Location.* The most recent information obtained by a VRS, IP Relay, or IP CTS provider that identifies the physical location of an end user.

-(32) *Sign language.* A language which uses manual communication and body language to convey meaning, including but not limited to American Sign Language.
+(36) *Sign language.* A language which uses manual communication and body language to convey meaning, including but not limited to American Sign Language.

-(33) *Speech-to-speech relay service (STS).* A telecommunications relay service that allows individuals with speech disabilities to communicate with voice telephone users through the use of specially trained CAs who understand the speech patterns of persons with speech disabilities and can repeat the words spoken by that person.
+(37) *Speech-to-speech relay service (STS).* A telecommunications relay service that allows individuals with speech disabilities to communicate with voice telephone users through the use of specially trained CAs who understand the speech patterns of persons with speech disabilities and can repeat the words spoken by that person.

-(34) *Speed dialing.* A TRS feature that allows a TRS user to place a call using a stored number maintained by the TRS facility.
+(38) *Speed dialing.* A TRS feature that allows a TRS user to place a call using a stored number maintained by the TRS facility.
 In the context of TRS, speed dialing allows a TRS user to give the CA a short-hand” name or number for the user's most frequently called telephone numbers.

-(35) *Telecommunications relay services (TRS).* Telephone transmission services that provide the ability for an individual who has a hearing or speech disability to engage in communication by wire or radio with a hearing individual in a manner that is functionally equivalent to the ability of an individual who does not have a hearing or speech disability to communicate using voice communication services by wire or radio.
+(39) *Telecommunications relay services (TRS).* Telephone transmission services that provide the ability for an individual who has a hearing or speech disability to engage in communication by wire or radio with a hearing individual in a manner that is functionally equivalent to the ability of an individual who does not have a hearing or speech disability to communicate using voice communication services by wire or radio.
 Such term includes services that enable two-way communication between an individual who uses a text telephone or other nonvoice terminal device and an individual who does not use such a device, speech-to-speech services, video relay services and non-English relay services.
 TRS supersedes the terms “dual party relay system,” “message relay services,” and “TDD Relay.”

-(36) *Text telephone (TTY).* A machine that employs graphic communication in the transmission of coded signals through a wire or radio communication system.
+(40) *Text telephone (TTY).* A machine that employs graphic communication in the transmission of coded signals through a wire or radio communication system.
 TTY supersedes the term “TDD” or “telecommunications device for the deaf,” and TT.

-(37) *Three-way calling feature.* A TRS feature that allows more than two parties to be on the telephone line at the same time with the CA.
+(41) *Three-way calling feature.* A TRS feature that allows more than two parties to be on the telephone line at the same time with the CA.

-(38) *TRS Numbering Administrator.* The neutral administrator of the TRS Numbering Directory selected based on a competitive bidding process.
+(42) *TRS Numbering Administrator.* The neutral administrator of the TRS Numbering Directory selected based on a competitive bidding process.

-(39) *TRS Numbering Directory.* The database administered by the TRS Numbering Administrator, the purpose of which is to map each registered Internet-based TRS user's NANP telephone number to his or her end device.
+(43) *TRS Numbering Directory.* The database administered by the TRS Numbering Administrator, the purpose of which is to map each registered Internet-based TRS user's NANP telephone number to his or her end device.

-(40) *TRS User Registration Database.* A system of records containing TRS user identification data capable of:
+(44) *TRS User Registration Database.* A system of records containing TRS user identification data capable of:

 (i) Receiving and processing subscriber information sufficient to identify unique TRS users and to ensure that each has a single default provider;